Visionbi/a_guide_for_the_perplexed/7_Logging.md

 ======================

-A typical system or application performs many operations (e.g. creates objects, executes processes and threads, connects to a database etc.) and in the absence of a logging mechanism, developers are basically flying blind while trying to get things working correctly.
+A typical system or application performs many operations (e.g. creates objects, executes processes and threads, connects to a database etc.) .
+In the absence of a logging mechanism, developers are basically flying blind while trying to get things to work correctly.

 Without proper logging, development is done based on guesswork and intuition - with no real indication of what's happening.